 Tips For Traveling By Car:

-And if you’re not, check out our 10+ Tips To Save Money On Car Rentals post before you rent something.
+And if you’re looking at rental cars, check out our 10+ Tips To Save Money On Car Rentals post before you rent something.

 Tips For Traveling By Plane:

-If you’ve never flown before, start with our 5 Useful Tips For First Time Flyers to give yourself a little confidence when you get to the airport.
+And, if this is your first time flying, our list of 5 Useful Tips For First Time Flyers will give you a little confidence when you get to the airport.

 Tips For Traveling By RV:

-The bloggers at Life Of 2 Snowbirds travel numerous times a year in an RV, and have a ton of helpful posts about RV travel, including: Getting Ready For Our First RV Road Trip and What We Learned On Our First RV Road Trip.
+The bloggers at Life Of 2 Snowbirds travel numerous times a year in an RV, for months at a time.
+They have a ton of helpful posts about RV travel, including: Getting Ready For Our First RV Road Trip and What We Learned On Our First RV Road Trip.

 Tips For Traveling With Pets:

-What holiday travel tips do you have?
+These are our top holiday travel tips.
+What are yours?
 Be sure to leave them for us in the comments.

 Robert Edward